 Explains what you can do if you experience a problem with the health or social care you receive or think you should have received.

-If you're in hospital, you can also contact:
+If you're in hospital, you can also contact the:

-In some circumstances, you may be legally entitled to get the support of an advocate.
-See our page on your legal rights to advocacy for more information.
+In some situations, you may be legally entitled to the support of an advocate.
+For more information, see our page on your legal rights to advocacy.

 Regulates and inspects health and social care services in England.

 Care Inspectorate Wales (CIW)

 Independent regulator for social care in Wales, where you can make complaints about care providers and workers.